Warning

 Where:

-- The bandwidth of the kernel is a free parameter which exhibits a strong influence on the resulting estimate.
+- The bandwidth of the kernel is a free parameter that exhibits a strong influence on the resulting estimate.

-- If Gaussian-based kernel is used, and the underlying density being estimated is Gaussian, then it can be shown that the optimal choice of bandwidth (h) is:
+- If a Gaussian-based kernel is used, and the underlying density being estimated is Gaussian, then it can be shown that the optimal choice of bandwidth ($h$) is:

 Where: